BloomTechBackend/bd-team-project-miguelfr/project_documents/design_document_miguelfr.md

 ## 3. Use Cases

-U1. *As a [LBCPR] user, I want to be able to register my project with a title, course, year, description, and the dev team(name, List of members)*
+U1. *As a [LBCPR] user, I want to be able to register a project with a title, course, year, description, git url, and the dev team(name, List of members)*
 U2. *As a [LBCPR] user, I want to be able to update a project.*
 U3. *As a [LBCPR] user, I want to view a list of all past LBC projects when I access the service.*